dpopacristobal/tracey/README.md

 ```
 ## Features

-This is a list of the main features that I have implemented in `tracey` thus far:
+This is a list of the main features that I have implemented in `tracey` so far:
-- placeholder a
+- Primitive objects (triangles, rectangles and spheres).
+- Lambertian, metal and dielectric materials.
-- placeholder b
+- Diffuse lights.
+- Basic Monte Carlo rendering.
+- Bounding Volume Hierarchies (BVH) to speed up ray-object intersections.
+- Multi-threading by computing the color of each pixel separately using Rust's [rayon](https://github.com/rayon-rs/rayon) library.
+- Loading .obj triangle mesh files into scenes.
-- placeholder c
+- Configurable scenes.

 ## Ideas for New Features

-This is a list of ideas for new features (or tech-debt clean-up) that could be added to `tracey` (some of them are topics from Peter Shirley's books that were not implemented originally):
+This is a list of ideas for new features (or tech-debt clean-up) that could be added to `tracey`:
-- placeholder a
-- placeholder b
-- placeholder c
+- Implementing texture rendering.
+- Improving how materials are attached to objects.
+- Improving how objects are added to the scene.
+- Implementing Surface Area Heuristics (SAH) to improve the use of BVHs (here is a great [blog](https://medium.com/@bromanz/how-to-create-awesome-accelerators-the-surface-area-heuristic-e14b5dec6160) post on the subject).
+- Adding more materials.